Common Types Of Password Attacks and How to Defend Yourself

 - Implement a strong password policy: Enforce minimum password length, complexity requirements, and regular password changes.

 - Enable multi-factor authentication (MFA): This adds an extra layer of security beyond just the password.
+Follow best practices for MFA implementation to ensure proper deployment and maximum security benefit.

 - Educate employees about password security: Train them to recognize phishing attacks, avoid password reuse, and use strong passwords.